 You cannot get approved for either SSDI or SSI with a partial disability.
 You must be able to prove to the SSA that you are fully disabled.

-What Services You Can Expect If You Work with an SSD Lawyer from Our Firm
+What Services You Can Expect If You Work with Our Gaffney SSD Lawyer

 If you decide to work with a Gaffney Social Security Disability lawyer from Farmer & Morris Law, PLLC, you can expect the following services: